MaggiR/rothermel.me/README.md

 ## Development Environment Installation
 For Windows.
-1. Install node.js
+1. Install Ruby
-2. Install Jekyll: perform the steps from [this installation guide](https://jekyllrb.com/docs/installation/windows/) EXACTLY.
+2. Install Jekyll: Perform the steps from [this installation guide](https://jekyllrb.com/docs/installation/windows/) EXACTLY.
 3. Install all needed gems by running `bundle` in the project root folder.

 ## Run Static Site
 In the project's root, run the command `bundle exec jekyll serve`.
 The page will be accessible via [localhost:4000](localhost:4000)

 ## ToDos:
-* Refactor main.css into smaller css files
+* Improve link previews for posts on Twitter and FB
 * Fix collapse animation on projects page
-* Improve link previews for posts on Twitter and FB
-* Decrease p font size